Volunteering with CSU Extension in Broomfield

 - Volunteer.
 Following training, we require a 50-hour volunteer commitment in Broomfield your first year.
 The CMG Volunteer’s audience is exclusively home gardeners.
 Subjects of interest include landscape plants, turf, trees, house plants, vegetable gardens, insects, and greenhouses.
 Types of volunteer service include answering phone calls and emails from Broomfield residents, staffing diagnostic clinics, teaching gardening classes, writing newspaper and website articles, working in Broomfield’s demonstration garden, and mentoring community gardening and greening projects.

 - Annual Renewal.
 Continuing CMGs must contribute at least 24 hours of volunteer service annually and complete 12 continuing education hours (often provided by CSU in your local county or online).
-CMGs in good standing complete renewal paperwork and contribute annual dues (typically less than $35) to recommit for the upcoming year.
+CMGs in good standing complete renewal paperwork and contribute annual dues (typically $25) to recommit for the upcoming year.

 AmeriCorps Service Program

 Technically, the CSU Extension AmeriCorps program does not recruit volunteers, but rather service members who are paid a small stipend to develop and deliver Science, Technology, Engineering and Math (STEM) programs to local students.
 After being selected and attending orientation/training, AmeriCorps members must commit to completing 900 hours of service in a one-year period.
 The service year runs from August through July.
 Applications are typically accepted during the month of July.

 What are the benefits of serving as an AmeriCorps member with Broomfield County Extension?
 In addition to making a difference in the community, service members: